 Parts Function Up and Down Arrow buttons Use the Up or Down arrow keys to go through the information on the LCD screen.
-This is also used to move between each menu when you configure the subsystem.
+This is also used to move between each menu when you configure or view information in the subsystem.
 Select button This is used to enter the option you have selected.
 Exit button EXIT Press this button to return to the previous menu.